scyv/meteor-scoop-bucket/README.md

 # meteor-scoop-bucket

-This is a scoop (https://scoop.sh) bucket for the meteor installation.
+This is a scoop (https://scoop.sh) bucket for the installation of meteor (https://meteor.com).

 Use it as follows: